s3rg1/helloSoa-jaxws/README.md

 - SOAP/JMS and SOAP/HTTP endpoints
 - SOAP/JMS endpoint uses Apache MQ

+### SOAP/HTTP usage

+The WSDL address is located at: http://<host>:<port>/HelloSoa-jaxws/

 ### SOAP/JMS usage

 Before consuming the SOAP/JMS service, the queue should be running.
 An Apache MQ local test environment can be used for this purpose executing the following Maven command: mvn org.apache.activemq.tooling:activemq-maven-plugin:5.8.0:run